benmccann/xero-java-client/README.md

 ## Not yet supported

-Pull requests will be accepted for any not yet supported features.
+Pull requests will be accepted for any not yet supported features if they are accompanied by tests.

 Currently, only the private app authentication method has been implemented.
 We use Scribe to support OAuth, so support for the public app OAuth should be straight forward to implement if needed.